-- Easy handling and fast installation: simply score, snap and screw fix. - Safe to handle and environmentally friendly: no harmful dust created when cutting and off cuts can be recycled. - Early close in providing temporary weather protection for up to 90 days allowing work to commence inside before the cladding is installed. - NZBC compliant: made and tested in New Zealand specifically for New Zealand conditions. - Cost effective fire rated systems including 30min and 60min FRR options. - Structural bracing elements with double and single sided options. - Dimensionally stable sheets with moisture and mould resistance.
+- Easy handling and fast installation: simply score, snap and screw fix. - Safe to handle: no harmful dust created when cutting. - Early close in providing temporary weather protection for up to 180 days allowing construction inside to proceed.
+Unless the building envelope is fully weathertight, insulation and lining of external walls is best carried out once the cladding is installed. - NZBC compliant: made and tested in New Zealand specifically for New Zealand conditions. - Cost effective fire rated systems including 30min and 60min FRR options. - Structural bracing elements with double and single sided options. - Dimensionally stable sheets with moisture and mould resistance.